brianwrf/checkVT/README.md

 [!] to see help message of options run with '-h'

-Before you run this script, you need to install a Python library "Beautiful Soup" https://beautiful-soup-4.readthedocs.org/en/latest/
+PS: It is based on a Python library "Beautiful Soup" https://beautiful-soup-4.readthedocs.org/en/latest/